sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

-If `c` is unstable at `v`, the vertex `v` can be *fired* (*toppled*) by removing `\mbox{out-degree}(v)` grains of sand from `v` and adding grains of sand to the neighbors of `v`, determined by the weights of the edges leaving `v` (each neighbor `w` gets as many grains as there are edges from `v` to `w`).
+If `c` is unstable at `v`, the vertex `v` can be *fired* (*toppled*) by removing `\mbox{out-degree}(v)` grains of sand from `v` and adding grains of sand to the neighbors of `v`, determined by the weights of the edges leaving `v` (each vertex `w` gets as many grains as the weight of the edge `(v, w)` is, if there is such an edge).
+Note that grains that are added to the sink `s` are not counted (i.e., they "disappear").

-Despite our best intentions, we sometimes consider firing a stable vertex, resulting in a configuration with a "negative amount" of sand at that vertex.
+Despite our best intentions, we sometimes consider firing a stable vertex, resulting in a "configuration" with a negative amount of sand at that vertex.
-We may also *reverse-firing* a vertex, absorbing sand from the vertex's neighbors.
+We may also *reverse-fire* a vertex, absorbing sand from the vertex's neighbors (including the sink).

 **Example.** Consider the graph: